Hartford Hawks Logo

 Hartford Hawks emblem

-One of the main achievements of the women’s team was participating in the 1992 College Cup.
-The team has been the regular-season champions of America East three times, the champions of the America East Tournament seven times, and the NCAA Tournament thirteen times.
-The men’s team has twice attained the status of regular-season champions of the America East and four times been champions of both the America East and the NCAA Tournament.
+One of the women’s team’s main achievements was participating in the 1992 College Cup.
+The team has been the regular-season champions of the America East Conference three times, the America East Tournament champions seven times, and the NCAA Tournament champions 13 times.
+The men’s team has twice been the regular-season champion of the America East and four times been the champion of both the America East and the NCAA Tournament.